French restaurants in Singapore

 French food is something that’s rarely suggested during dinner jio—and understandably so.
 Shows like Ratatouille and Food Wars paint it as something that’s too sophisticated—and pricey—for common taste buds.
 Then, there’s the supply—affordable French restaurants are hard to find.
 While it’s true that French cooking requires a lil’ more finesse, you don’t really need deep pockets or an elevated tongue to appreciate the likes of foie gras, escargot, and duck confit.
 Hidden all over Singapore are French restaurants that dole out affordable dishes, great for when you’re missing your last trip to France just a touch too much.

 1. The French Ladle

 Image credit: The French Ladle

-A condominium complex isn’t the first place that comes to mind when you think of French cuisine, but The French Ladle turns that notion on its head.
+A condominium complex isn’t the first place that comes to mind when you think of finding French restaurants, but The French Ladle turns that notion on its head.

 Tucked away in Pandan Valley Condominium, this hidden gem French bistro has been up and running for over seven years now, dishing out classic French food that’s both delightful and affordable.
 The team behind The French Ladle makes most of their dishes from scratch, including their sauces and pâté.
 The cherry on top: all prices are nett.

 Their menu boasts French classics, such as Escargots de Bourgogne ($16) that’s prepared with garlic, herbs and butter, as well as Confit de Canard ($34), featuring pillowy mashed potatoes.
 To get the best bang for your buck, head here during lunch for their Prix Fixe two- or three-course menu ($30, $35) which lets you choose from a selection of entrees, mains, and desserts.

 Address: 2 Pandan Valley, #01-206, Pandan Valley Condominium, Singapore 597626

 Opening hours: Tue-Sun 12pm to 2:30pm, 6pm to 9:30pm